wprzyby/HoMMybeer-3/README.md

 ## Project status

-The project is currently in the prototyping phase.
-We are in the process of creating basic functionality and establishing a concrete project structure.
+The project has finished, it now offers most of the aimed for basic functionality of the game, while retaining potential for future expansion of functionality.

 ## How to build and run

 ### Automated script (Ubuntu)

-For building and running the demo in the release version on Ubuntu, run the _install-requirements.sh_ script found in the _scripts_ directory and then run the provided _build-and-run-demo.sh_ script.
+For building and running the game in the release version on Ubuntu, run the _install-requirements.sh_ script found in the _scripts_ directory and then run the provided _build-and-run-game.sh_ script.
 For building different configurations and further information about the dependencies and used utilities, see the instructions below.

 ### Installing requirements
 The project is built using _CMake_ and - by default - the _Ninja_ generator.
 The generator can be changed by adjusting the CMake presets found in _CMakePresets.json_, though other generators were not tested.
 The C++ compiler of choice during development was the GNU compiler and so that is also what we would recommend.